 Most euchre players do not make anywhere near enough lone attempts.
-Making a successful lone bid depends not just on the cards you hold but also your willingness to take a chance.
-Remember, on a lone attempt there are nine cards that are out of play.
+Making a successful lone bid depends not just on the cards you hold but also on your willingness to take a chance.
+Remember, on a lone attempt, there are nine cards that are out of play.
 Add these to the five cards you hold and you soon realize that out of the 24 cards in a deck there are only ten cards that can possibly stop you.
-Many of these will be nines, tens or queens.
-This opens up many chances for a successful lone call.
+Many of these will be nines, tens, or queens.
+This opens up many chances for successful lone calls.
 You just have to try them.

 Position at the table.
 Lone calls can be made from any position at the table, but some seats are better than others.

-In the first round, perhaps the best position to call from is dealer.
-Not only does the dealer have the opportunity to toss an unwanted card (likely creating a void in his hand), he also has the last play, and should be able to take the first trick using only a small trump.
-This puts the dealer in position to lead a boss trump card, remove a round of trump, and set up any Aces.
+In the first round, perhaps the best position to call from is the dealer.
+Not only does the dealer have the opportunity to toss an unwanted card (likely creating a void in his hand), but he also has the last play.
+Because he does the last play, he should be able to take the first trick using only a small trump.
+This puts him in a position to lead a boss trump card, remove a round of trump, and set up any Aces he may have.

-From second seat, on first round bidding, a lone call will put one trump out of action, but you know where and what it is.
+From the second seat, on first-round bidding, a lone call will put one trump out of action, but you know where and what it is.
 Think about calling lone when you hold strong trump and a bower is turned up.
 Again, you will most likely have to use a trump to take the first trick.